-Meatless spaghetti sauce is a delicious tomato based marinara sauce.
-Make this recipe to serve over pasta, vegetables, or on pizza!
+My meatless spaghetti sauce is a delicious tomato-based marinara sauce.
+Make this simple recipe to serve over pasta or as a dipping sauce!

 Quick to make, versatile and incredibly delicious, this is my go-to sauce for making an Italian dinner in mere minutes.

 Marinara sauce is known the world over as the perfect rich tomato sauce for pasta and other dishes.
 In the United States, it also goes by the term meatless spaghetti sauce.
 On the East coast, particularly the northeastern states, it’s known as gravy or red sauce.

 In Italy, a plain tomato sauce is know as Al Pomodoro, while a marinara includes the use and essence of garlic, either crushed, used then discarded, or minced so small it dissolves into the sauce.

 - San Marzano Italian tomatoes– The “true” authentic canned tomatoes for any good Italian sauce

 - olive oil– this is the classic choice for Italian dishes.
 If you have another oil you prefer, it’ll work too.

 - garlic cloves– some people prefer to use the prepared minced garlic, which is fine too.